stenzek/duckstation/README.md

 Once downloaded and extracted, you can launch the Qt frontend from `duckstation-qt-x64-ReleaseLTCG.exe`, or the SDL frontend from `duckstation-x64-ReleaseLTCG.exe`.
 To set up:
 1. Either configure the path to a BIOS image in the settings, or copy one or more PlayStation BIOS images to the bios/ subdirectory.
-2. If using the SDL frontend, add the directories containing your disc images by clicking Settings->Add Game Directory.
+2. If using the SDL frontend, add the directories containing your disc images by clicking `Settings->Add Game Directory`.
 2. Select a game from the list, or open a disc image file and enjoy.

 PlayStation game discs do not contain title information.
 For game titles, we use the redump.org database cross-referenced with the game's executable code.
-This database can be manually downloaded and manually added as `cache/redump.dat`, or automatically downloaded by going into the `Game List Settings` in the Qt Frontend, and clicking `Update Redump Database`.
+This database can be manually downloaded and added as `cache/redump.dat`, or automatically downloaded by going into the `Game List Settings` in the Qt Frontend, and clicking `Update Redump Database`.

 ## Building